 This chapter describes how to eliminate the warnings by adding annotations to the library.
-(Alternately, you can instead suppress all warnings related to an unannotated library, or to part of your codebase, by use of the -AskipUses or -AonlyUses command-line option; see Sections 32.4-32.5.)
+(Alternately, the -AskipUses or -AonlyUses command-line option can suppress all warnings related to an unannotated library, or to part of your codebase; see Sections 32.4-32.5.)